nnsW3/octane/docs/library.md

 You can call them from your backend endpoints when your use case fits in the Octane server capabilities:
 * Paying for transactions with an SPL token fee (including if it's your own token)
 * Paying for creating associated token accounts with an SPL token fee
-* Paying for gasless swaps with an SPL Token fee or without fee
+* Paying for gasless swaps with an SPL Token fee or without a fee

 #### signWithTokenFee

-Sign transaction by fee payer if the first instruction of transaction is a transfer of token fee and the rest instructions do not interact with fee payer's wallet.
+Sign transaction by fee payer if the first instruction of transaction is a transfer of token fee and the rest of instructions do not interact with fee payer's wallet.

 It also implements additional checks: duplicated transactions, fee payer source and failing transactions detection using simulation.